If you volunteer at STSFT, there are lots of different roles you can do.

 You will spend time with patients on wards helping with things that are not clinical.
 You will give them things to keep them busy while they are in hospital.
 This is to make their experience of being in hospital better.

-You can find out more by downloading the job description by clicking here.
+You can find out more by downloading the job description by clicking this link: Dementia Friend role description.

 You will help ward staff and patients during their meal times in hospital.